AmaanEziz/SignalSense/README.md

 This service is deployed automatically when a commit is merged to the Phase-Sense repository.

+### Running Front End Locally
+Open a terminal.
+Navigate to UI/src.
+Verify you have node already installed.
+Run "npm i" and then "node server.js".
+Navigate to localhost:3000 on a browser.

 ### Database Setup

 For additional information on the docker image, please see the [SignalSenseBox](SignalSenseBox/) directory.